Lori Kaplan, President & CEO

 To meet her, and encounter her boundless enthusiasm, energy, youthfulness, and sense of fun, you would think Lori was just hired.
 "Working with youth keeps you youthful" she says, and having a bilingual son at home under somewhat closer supervision (her son Max), keeps her even more connected.
 Start doing the multiplier effects for families, neighborhoods, and citizen endeavors across the country who have learned from LAYC's lessons, and you will be at the adding machine for a very long time trying to compute Lori Kaplan's leadership effect.

 Lori's leadership roles include selection as a board member of Leadership Washington, pioneering the way as a founding board member of The Nonprofit Roundtable, winning the Lewis Hine Award for her work on child labor issues, and steering LAYC to be chosen under her direction by the Annie E. Casey Foundation for its $500,000 Families Count Program honors.
 Several national organizations regularly seek her advice and invoke the model success of LAYC's innovative programs, including the Clinton Global Initiative America conferences 2013 and 2014 where she served as an advisor and panelist on the Reconnecting Youth work group, Georgetown University's Center on Poverty, The National Youth Employment Coalition, and The National Youth Policy Forum.
 She is the founding co-chair of the DC Alliance for Youth Advocates, and was on the founding board of Youth Radio and Youth Media International.
 Several DC Mayors have relied on Lori's leadership on youth issues, and many DC Council members.
+Her recent recognitions include receiving the Community Champion Award from the Hispanic Heritage Foundation and being named one of Washington's 50 influencers by the Washington Informer Charities.

 However, it is the honors earned by LAYC under Lori's leadership that she is most proud of: selection of LAYC as one the 100 most impactful organizations by S&I 100, a national index of top nonprofits creating social impact, selection by President Obama's Social Innovation Fund as a key grantee from agencies across America, being pre-selected by Venture Philanthropy Partners for its portfolio of four from hundreds of nonprofits, and having Maryland leaders such as US Senator Barbara Mikulski, Congressman Chris Van Hollen, and Montgomery County Executive Isiah Leggett have been advocates for LAYC's expansion to Maryland in 2005.